OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

     * Create a template in vCenter with the desired capacity (CPU, Memory), a new hard disk (select the desired capacity) and new CD/DVD Drive (Datastore    ISO File) with the ISO of the selected OS.
 Make sure you check Connect At Power On.
 Do not specify a network.
     * In OpenNebula you will need to import the template and the desired networks.
 Make sure you make the network type ipv4.

-Once you have fulfilled these pre-requisites you can now launch your docker-engine:

-    .. prompt:: bash # auto

-        # docker-machine create --driver opennebula --opennebula-template-id $TEMPLATE_ID --opennebula-network-id $NETWORK_ID $VM_NAME

 Step 4 - Start your First Docker Host
 ================================================================================